Nor'easter headed to East Coast: What to know about this type of storm

 Nor'easters usually develop between Georgia and New Jersey.

 A nor'easter is strengthening off the New Jersey coast Monday morning, set to bring snow to Philadelphia, New York City and Boston.

-As a fourth nor'easter brings heavy snow and wind to the East Coast in less than 3 weeks, here's what you need to know about the powerful storm.
+As the nor'easter approaches, here's what you need to know about this kind of powerful storm.

 Nor'easters along the East Coast get their name because the winds over the coastal area are typically from the northeast.

 These storms may occur at any time of year but are most frequent and most violent between September and April.

 Nor'easters nearly always bring precipitation in the form of heavy rain or snow, as well as gale-force winds, rough seas, and, occasionally, coastal flooding.

 Nor'easters usually develop in the latitudes between Georgia and New Jersey, within 100 miles east or west of the East Coast.

 The heavily populated region between Washington, D.C., Philadelphia, New York and Boston -- i.e. the "I-95 Corridor" -- is especially impacted by nor'easters.